ComputationalRadiationPhysics/imresh/README.md

     > Your self-written functions have to provide you both the image dimensions
     > and the host memory containing the image.
 This memory has to be allocated
-    > via `new` if you're using the build-in write-out functions.
+    > via `new` if you're using the built-in write-out functions.

 3. Image processing is just a call to `imresh::io::addTask( )` (for explanation of the parameters please have a look at the Doxygen).
 This will start a